The neuroscientific study of meditation

 Visual Guided Meditations

 It is for this reason that I invite you to experience the visual guided meditations in the program Higher Communications.
+They are created in a soft and fluent visual way to also serve the hard of hearing.

 The first five meditations in the Module Align which are available on this web site are free.